Darionas/Accounting_of_working_hours/README.md

 * It lets delete all data or by one row as well.
 * It lets edit table row by one by clicking on desirable table row.
 * It is based on html, css, and javaScript (jQuery).
-* For data storage is used localStorage.
+* For data storage is used 5 MB localStorage.
 * It requires no sensitive data.
 **Enjoy of using ;)